dbcook/openrocket-database/README.md

 been able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
 In the Barber/Turicik era the website data has been improving.

+In 2022 LOC Precision acquired the hobby rocket business of Public Missiles Ltd (PML).
+PML's former website publicmissiles.com has gone offline as of September 2022.

 #### SEMROC

-SEMROC is unique in that a majority of its parts are dimensionally exact reproductions of classic Estes and Centuri parts.
+SEMROC (now a part of eRockets.biz) is unique in that a majority of its parts are dimensionally exact reproductions of classic Estes and Centuri parts.
 The late Carl McLawhorn was a fanatic about getting those things right, and data from the SEMROC legacy website has helped resolve uncertainties about some obscure Estes parts, especially tubes and nose cones.  eRockets acquired